 - Pennsylvania has many local taxes.
-Be sure your small business has registered for any local taxes in which your business is affiliated with by checking with local tax agencies.
+Be sure your small business has registered for any local taxes your business is affiliated with by checking with local tax agencies.
 New employers can fill out this form to register as an employer.

 - Pennsylvania has set up several Tax Agents to handle the local Earned Income Tax (EIT).
-You will need to register with the correct Tax Agents for your EIN (employer identification number) based on your locality.
+You will need to register with the correct Tax Agents for your EIN (Employer Identification Number) based on your locality.